Pri'el

 Pri'el (פריאל) was a moshav and Israeli settlement in the Sinai Peninsula.
 The moshav was established in early 1978 in the Yamit region of Sinai by a group of Jewish immigrants from the Soviet Union.

-As a result of the Israel-Egypt Peace Treaty in 1979, Israel was required to evacuate all its settlements in the peninsula.
+As a result of the Egypt–Israel peace treaty in 1979, Israel was required to evacuate all its settlements in the peninsula.
 As a result, in 1982 all the homes were evacuated and bulldozed.